 Things to do

 RAC Karri Valley Resort offers an abundance of activities including fishing, hiking trails, mini golf and canoeing.
-Our guests can purchase an activity pass from $20 per day per family.
+Activities are from $5 per activity.
 See our friendly staff at Reception or visit the Activities Centre for more information.

-Purchase a daily activity pass and enjoy all our activities at no extra charge.
+There’s plenty of great family-friendly activities available inside the resort.
 Challenge yourself on our 18-hole mini golf course, play a game of volley ball or tennis, practise your archery, hire a bike or go fishing.

 Explore Lake Beedelup